-Greenhouse gases are gases that have the ability to absorb long-wave radiation (infrared) reflected from the earth's surface after being illuminated by the sun, then disperse heat back to the earth, causing the greenhouse effect.
+Greenhouse gases are gases that have the ability to absorb long-wave radiation (infrared) reflected from the Earth's surface after being illuminated by the sun, then disperse heat back to the Earth, causing the greenhouse effect.

-This type of gas mainly includes Carbonic gas (CO 2 ), Methane (CH 4 ), Dinitrogen monoxide (N 2 O), Ozone (O 3 ).
+This gas mainly includes Carbonic gas (CO 2 ), Methane (CH 4 ), Dinitrogen monoxide (N 2 O), Ozone (O 3 ).
 Greenhouse gases emitted by industrial and agricultural production activities, of which rice production has emitted a large amount of greenhouse gases, the most is CH 4 .

 To produce rice to reduce greenhouse gas emissions and meet the requirements of creating carbon credits, farmers should implement the following technical measures: